codeceptjs/CodeceptJS/docs/acceptance.md

 I.click('#click-me');
 ```

+If it's hard to define what to wait, it is recommended to use [retries](https://codecept.io/basics/#retries) to rerun flaky steps.

 ## IFrames

 [within](/basics/#within) operator can be used to work inside IFrames.
 Special `frame` locator is required to locate the iframe and get into its context.